 was founded in 2011 by church volunteers, led by member Lysander Puccio, as a bad weather shelter for people experiencing homelessness in our community.
 It soon became clear that immigrants were most vulnerable to falling through the cracks of the City's homeless programs and who did not qualify for assistance elsewhere.
 In 2015, RDJ received funding to hire a part-time Shelter Coordinator (Sydney Kornegay) who discovered the greatest need was for asylum seekers arriving in New York City.
 Thousands of individuals arrive every year to New York City, fleeing violence and oppression in their home countries.
 Once here, asylees wait an average of 5 – 6 months under the current law, and 1 – 2 years for those who arrived before 2018, to receive asylum.
 For many asylum seekers, city shelters are not an option, as they are either not eligible, or city shelters fail to provide the necessary support for this marginalized group.
 A generous grant from Trinity Wall Street led to the first full-time Director, Marianne Scharf.
 In 2018, Edafe Okporo became Director and oversaw tremendous growth in the shelter's visibility and reach, including the establishment of WANA.
 RDJ Refugee Shelter became 24/7 during the COVID 19 pandemic, expanding services!

-The RDJ Refugee Shelter is unique in New York City in specifically providing shelter and community for homeless asylum seekers and refugees.
+The RDJ Refugee Shelter is administered through WANA including a team of program staff and social work interns.
+It is unique in New York City in specifically providing shelter and community for homeless asylum seekers and refugees.
 The RDJ Refugee Shelter provides up to 8 guests with a 6-month stay with holistic care, support and advocacy for asylum seekers who are experiencing housing insecurity and resources they need to thrive in their new home (including assistance with employment, legal, and language resources).
 Visit the WANA website for more information about accessing referrals, volunteering and supporting the shelter.